 - tenacity, persistence, resourcefulness and creative problem-solving skills.

 Language skills may be an advantage for certain roles.

 Competition for both traineeships and unpaid work placements at larger network stations is fierce.

 As well as applying via recruitment departments, try contacting individual editors or producers directly at local stations.
 Local press, hospital radio and community media (Community Media Association) are excellent training grounds, as is any involvement in student media (largely magazine, newspaper or radio).

-Applications, even for work experience, will be stronger if accompanied by demo tapes or cuttings and student media is an ideal place to start building a portfolio.
+Applications, even for work experience, will be stronger if accompanied by demo tapes or cuttings, and student media is an ideal place to start building a portfolio.
 Make yourself known to as many people as possible, be flexible and available at all times.
-Volunteer to get involved wherever you can and be proactive.
+Be proactive - volunteer to get involved wherever you can.

 There are no age restrictions for entry.
 Skills, experience and qualifications are the main criteria for selection.